No-Bake Chocolate Chip Pumpkin Energy Balls

 These Chocolate Chip Pumpkin Energy Balls come together with a handful of simple ingredients for a sweet, nutritious snack.
 Quick and easy to make with no baking required, they’re perfect for breakfasts, post-workout snacks, or after-school treats!

-Up close photo of a stack of no bake chocolate chip pumpkin balls.
+A stack of no bake chocolate chip pumpkin balls.

 The BEST No-Bake Pumpkin Energy Balls